OpenF2/F2/docs/src/container-development.md

 * `com_container_acmecorp_retail`
 * `com_container_acmecorp_mobilestreamer`

-To guarantee uniqueness, we have provided a ContainerID generation service that allows you to customize your ContainerID in the [Developer Center](index.html#developer-center).
+To guarantee uniqueness, we will provide a ContainerID generation service that allows customization of your ContainerID in the [Developer Center](index.html#developer-center).

 ### Setting Up Your Project